 - Develop your ability to make a positive impact on your community.

 Who can participate?

 If you're a high school student in Washington state, you can participate.
 You don't need your school to sponsor you, or to get support from a teacher.

-The contest begins March 1, 2023.
-While you are welcome to familiarize yourself with WTN's resources at any time, no work may be done on your project prior to March 1.
-Registrations are accepted February 15 through March 15, 2023.
-We must receive your submissions no later than midnight on April 30, 2023.
-Our panel of public health professionals will judge the projects in May, and we will announce winners in early June.
-We will send awards and recognition items in mid-June.
+The contest begins February 15, 2024.
+While you are welcome to familiarize yourself with WTN's resources at any time, no work may be done on your project prior to February 15.
+Registrations are accepted February 1 through March 1, 2024.
+We must receive your submissions no later than midnight on April 15, 2024.
+Our panel of public health professionals will judge the projects in April and May, and we will announce winners in late May.
+We will send awards and recognition items in late May to early June.

 There are three contest tracks that students can choose from: